qgis/QGIS-Documentation/source/print_composer/print_composer.rst

 and position each element and adjust the properties to create your layout.
 The layout can be printed or exported to image formats, Postscript, PDF or to SVG [1]_ and you can save the layout as template and load it again in another session.
-See a list of tools in table_printcomposer_tools_:
+See a list of tools in table_composer_1_:

 .. index:: print_composer, tools